-Enjoy walking at a leisurely pace in the beautiful Cheshire countryside by joining us on one of our regular walks – good company and gentle exercise while keeping an eye on the state of our paths.
+Enjoy walking in the beautiful Cheshire countryside by joining us on one of our regular walks – good company and gentle exercise while keeping an eye on the state of our paths.

 Our area of operation covers the west and central parts of Cheshire.
 It stretches from the Mersey and Manchester Ship Canal in the north to the Shropshire border in the south and from the Welsh border in the west to just east of the M6 motorway.

 It includes Runcorn, Warrington (south of the Manchester Ship Canal) and Lymm; Ellesmere Port and Chester, Farndon, Northwich, Winsford, Tarporley, Crewe and Nantwich, Audlem and Malpas.

 - The provision, preservation and prevention of obstruction to public rights of way over footpaths and other ways used mainly as footpaths

 - The preservation or enhancement of the beauty of the countryside for the benefit of the public

 - Encouraging the evolution and maintenance of a reasonable network of well-defined footpaths for local and general use.

 The success of the Society largely depends on its knowledge of footpaths within Cheshire and an awareness of the pressures being exerted on them.